HamPiRadio/HamPiRadio/README.md

 ### HOLDING PAGE, AWAITING MICHAEL'S FIRST STAB

 I am working on this Chris.
-Please do read over, correct etc. M
+Please do read over, correct etc. What about a gallery of pictures / construction pictures.
+On the website?
+M

 Hi, Michael.